Carolann Héduit: 2020-21

 Héduit did not compete in any international competitions in 2020 due to the impacts of the COVID-19 pandemic.
 In December 2020, she competed at the Coupe d’Hiver and finished seventh in the all-around and won a silver medal in the team event.

 In April, Héduit was selected to represent France at the 2021 European Championships alongside Mélanie de Jesus dos Santos, Marine Boyer and Sheyen Petit.
 She qualified for the all-around final where she placed twelfth.
 She was the second reserve for the floor final, but ended up competing after Larisa Iordache of Romania withdrew from the final due to health issues and Giulia Steingruber of Switzerland withdrew due to injury.
 However, Héduit sustained a knee injury during the final and could not finish her routine.
 The injury was not serious, and she returned to training a few days later.

 In June, Héduit became the French all-around champion, and she also won the titles on balance beam and floor exercise, and she placed fourth on the uneven bars.
 Later that month, she was selected to represent France at the 2020 Summer Olympics alongside Marine Boyer, Mélanie de Jesus dos Santos and Aline Friess.
 At the Olympics, Héduit helped France qualify to the team final where they finished sixth.
 She also qualified for the all-around final with a total score of 53.565.

 In September, Héduit was selected to compete at the 2021 World Championships alongside Coline Devillard and Célia Serber.
 She qualified for the all-around final and finished ninth with a total score of 51.965.

 2022

 In April, Héduit finished fourth on the balance beam at the Baku World Cup.

 In June Héduit competed at the Mediterranean Games, where the French team took the silver medal behind Italy.
-Individually, Héduit won the bronze medals in the all-around and on the balance beam, and finished sixth on the uneven bars.
+Individually, Héduit won the bronze medals in the all-around and on the balance beam and finished sixth on the uneven bars.
 At the European Championships in Munich, France finished sixth in the team final.
 Additionally, Héduit placed fourth in the all-around, and won the bronze medal on the balance beam behind Emma Malewski and Ondine Achampong.

 In October Héduit was named to the team to compete at the World Championships in Liverpool alongside Marine Boyer, Mélanie de Jesus dos Santos, Coline Devillard, and Aline Friess.
+They finished eighth as a team.